Guided Walks in NZ: How Fit Should You Be to Join?

 How Are New Zealand Hiking Trails Graded?

 Most New Zealand hiking trails are graded by the Department of Conservation.
 You can check out their grading system on their website.
 Some outdoor companies or commercial operators run their own grading system.
-It’s quite confusing if this is your first time hiking in New Zealand.
+It’s quite confusing if this is your first time on a guided hike in New Zealand.

 Hiking trails are not graded the same as mountain bike trails.
 The grading of a shared trail that might be part of the Ngā Haerenga / New Zealand Great Rides is not a good comparison.
 Here’s a handy guide so you can arrive for your North Island guided walk feeling prepared.